Trade Stock Indices

 M for Monthly Stock Charts

-These chart timeframes are used to plot price data movement over the specified chart timeframe period and stock traders can then analyze price movements from these charts.
+These chart time frames are used to plot price data movement over the specified chart time frame period & stock traders can then analyze price movements from these charts.

-Using charts makes it easier for stock traders to analyze price movements because stock traders can analyze price trends as well as price patterns.
+Using charts makes it easier for stock traders to analyze price movements because stock traders can analyze price trends and also price patterns.

-Price charts are used to analyze supply and demand for the market price movement.
-And changes in the supply & demand will be shown in the market price movement.
+Price charts are used to analyze supply and demand for the price movement.
+And changes in the supply & demand will be displayed and illustrated in the price movement.

 The Three Stock Charts Types That are Used in Technical Analysis

-The three chart types used for trading analysis are:
+The 3 chart types used for trading analysis are:

 1. Line Stock Chart